kmr-ankitt/dotfiles/README.md

 # My dotfiles

-This repository contains my personal configuration files for various applications and tools.
+This repository contains my personal configuration files for various applications and tool.